rusalka-offer/phython_intro/README.md

-Lies mich !
+ReadMe File
-# Introduction to Phyton, pandas and json parsing and other things
+# Introduction to Phyton, pandas and json parsing and other things 15.16.05.2019

 Anwendungsbeispiele
-##RO
+Autor:
 Rusalka Offer